supaflyENJOY/DynamicsDocs/docs/Patients/Coverages.md

         - Policy Holder
         - Start Date
         - End Date
-        - Plan
-        - Payer
+        - Plan - Upon creating or updating the Plan field on the Coverage record, the Payor field (below) is updated with the value of the Issuer field on the Plan selected.
+        - Payer - We want to be able to track which Payer and Plan a Patient is on so that we can understand how their schedules should be created and billed.
+When setting up a Patient's Coverage record the User should be able to associate it with a Payor and a Plan so that when creating an Authorization it's tracked back to the plan.
 - Header:
     - Status Reason - Active, Cancelled or Draft.
 - Name -  The Coverage Name is the Payer and the Member Id.
 For example, United Healthcare 911-87726-04.
 The name is set when a Coverage record is created or when the Plan or Member ID are updated.

 ## <u> Add New Coverage </u>

-To create a new Coverage, click on the 'Add New Coverage' button on the Coverages sub grid (on a Patient Contact Form) or the 'New' button on the Coverages Main Grid.
-This will open up the New Condition Quick Create.
+To create a new Coverage, click on the 'Add New Coverage' button on the Coverages sub grid (on a Patient Contact Form).
+This will open up the New Coverage Quick Create.
+Or clicking the 'New' button on the Coverages Main Grid will open the Coverages Main Form.

+### Coverage Quick Create

+- Status Reason
+- Member
+- Member ID
+- Relationship
+- Policy Holder
+- Start Date
+- End Date
+- Plan

-*** The Patient field is prepopulated with the Patient navigating from.
+*** The Member and Policy Holder field is prepopulated with the Patient navigating from.

 ## <u> Edit Coverages </u>

-To edit a Coverages, select a Condition record from the Coverages sub grid (on a Patient Contact Form).
-This will open up the Condition Main Form.
+To edit a Coverage record, select a Coverage record from the Coverages sub grid (on a Patient Contact Form) or from the Coverages Main Grid.
+This will open up the Coverage Main Form.

-*** The Patient field cannot be edited.